 - Class Activities: Interactive lectures will be given in class on scheduled class days.
 Unscheduled quizzes for extra credit will also be given in class.
-Students who attend class and office hours regularly will perform well in this course. - Read/Watch/Explore: Didactic content activities, including reading the course text and assigned articles, along with interacting with key concepts presented in engaging videos and web-based formats - Module Quizzes (30 points/module): Each week, you will complete a short, open-book quiz covering the content of each module to help you to gauge your understanding of the content covered.
+Students who attend class and office hours regularly will perform well in this course. - Read/Watch/Explore: Didactic content activities, including reading the course text and assigned articles, along with interacting with key concepts presented in engaging videos and web-based formats. - Module Quizzes (30 points/quiz): Each week, you will complete a short, open-book quiz covering the content of each module to help you to gauge your understanding of the content covered.
+You will have unlimited time to complete each quiz; however, you will only be allowed 1 continuous attempt per each quiz.
 Each quiz will include a case study that will help you apply the knowledge you are acquiring to a real-life setting.
 You are allowed to use your textbook and notes to complete these quizzes, but you are expected to complete the quizzes on your own.
 Keep in mind that questions and answers are shuffled for every quiz.
 See academic honesty section for penalties should this policy be broken.
-Weekly quizzes are due by midnight on Friday of each week.

-- Module Discussion Board Blogs (45 points/module): Each week, a new module will open, along with a discussion board topic related to a nutrition myth or provocative question in nutrition.
-You may also be given specific materials to read and/or watch for these discussions.
-You will write a concise discussion on the topic or question (300-500 words) in the form of a blog and comment on at least one other student's entry.
-Anything written in a discussion that is not common knowledge must include a citation.
-Module Discussions are due by midnight on Wednesday of each week.
-Topics will be discussed in class on Thursdays and 10 points of your discussion grade will be given as a participation grade in class. - Final Group Project (300 points): Working in groups, students will have their choice of several different types of "Myth Buster" projects, as described below: - Evaluation of a popular diet book - Evaluation of a dietary supplement - Evaluation of a common nutrition belief (e.g., "An apple a day keeps the doctor away") It is important to start early on this project, to provide time for the full evaluation.
-Be sure to choose a diet or supplement for which there is sufficient information to complete the requirements below stating that information was not available is not acceptable.
+Weekly quizzes are due by midnight on Saturday of each week. - Module Discussion Board Blogs (50 points/discussion): Working in groups, you will complete a discussion board topic related to a nutrition myth or provocative question for every odd-numbered module.
+The discussions will open on Sundays when the modules open.
+Specific materials may also be included to read and/or watch related to these discussions.
+We will discuss the module topic in class, and each group will write a concise discussion on the topic or question (300-500 words) in the form of a blog.
+Group members must take turns completing the discussion board submissions, and anything written in a discussion that is not common knowledge must include a citation.
+Module Discussions are due by midnight on Saturday of each odd-numbered module week.
+Topics will be discussed in class on Thursdays and 10 points of your discussion grade will be given as a participation grade in class. - Final Group Project (340 points): Working in groups, students will have their choice of several different types of "Myth Buster" projects, as described below: - Evaluation of a popular diet

+- Evaluation of a dietary supplement - Evaluation of a common nutrition belief (e.g., "An apple a day keeps the doctor away")

+It is important to start early on this project, to provide time for the full evaluation.
+Be sure to choose a diet or supplement for which there is sufficient information to complete the requirements below - stating that information was not available is not acceptable.
 More information about the specific contents of each type of group project will be provided.
 Every member of the group should contribute to the project.